sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 }
 {{< /code >}}

-To monitor PostgreSQL's health from Sensu, create checks that use the `http-json` plugin from the [sensu/http-checks][5] dynamic runtime asset.
+To monitor PostgreSQL's health from Sensu, create checks that use the `http-json` plugin from the sensu/http-checks dynamic runtime asset.

 {{% notice note %}}
-**NOTE**: These examples use the [sensu/http-checks](https://bonsai.sensu.io/assets/sensu/http-checks) dynamic runtime asset.
+**NOTE**: These examples use the sensu/http-checks dynamic runtime asset.
-Follow the instructions above to [register the sensu/http-checks dynamic runtime asset](#register-dynamic-runtime-asset) if you did not previously register it.
+Follow the instructions above to [register sensu/http-checks](#register-dynamic-runtime-asset) if you have not previously registered it.
 {{% /notice %}}

 After you register the sensu/http-checks dynamic runtime asset, create two checks ("healthy" and "active") to monitor PostgreSQL's health from Sensu.